hacspec/book/src/language/arithmetic.md

 # Arithmetic

-hacspec overloads the arithmetic operators for a wide variety of types corresponding to mathematical values mentioned in cryptographic specifications.
+hacspec overloads the arithmetic operators for a wide variety of types corresponding to mathematical values used in cryptographic specifications.

 All of these types implement the `Numeric` trait defined by the hacspec standard library.
 The arithmetic operators work for all kinds of integers, but also